vrick6749/RederyckVazquez_T2A2/README.md

 ##### 1. Explain the different high-level components (abstractions) in your App.---------------------------------------------------------
 * Includes a complete and detailed description of third party services used in the app

+The application makes use if different programs and languages in order to develop a coherent and functional UI.
+In order to create the backbone of the application Ruby on rails was implemented.
+The ruby on rails framework is prefabricated and follows a rule of convention over configuration, making it easier to develop the skeleton of the application.
+The skeleton being created by rails is the MVC.

+The application also makes use of postgresql which is a relational database management system, allowing for the creation, deletion, editing and segregation of data for a specified database.

 ##### 2. List and describe any 3rd party services.
 * Precisely explains and shows understanding of the different high-level components of the app